Tyler Adams

 Tyler Shaan Adams (born February 14, 1999) is an American professional soccer player who plays for club Bournemouth and the United States national team.
-Primarily a midfielder, he is capable of playing as a full-back or winger on either side of the defense or midfield.
+Primarily a midfielder, he is capable of playing as a full-back on either side of the defense or midfield.

 A homegrown player of the New York Red Bulls academy, Adams turned professional with the New York Red Bulls II as a sixteen-year-old before joining the New York Red Bulls first team a season later.
 Adams joined fellow Red Bull side RB Leipzig in January 2019 and played four seasons with the club, winning the 2021–22 DFB-Pokal.
 He joined Leeds United in July 2022, but following relegation he signed for Bournemouth in August 2023 for five years.
+In November 2025, Adams became the first North American to win a Premier League Goal of the Month award.

 Adams represented the United States at multiple youth levels before making his senior team debut in 2017.
 He captained the U.S. at the 2022 FIFA World Cup and won the U.S. Soccer Player of the Year award in 2022.

+Early life

+Adams was born in Dutchess County, New York to Melissa Russo.
+Tyler credits much of the success in his life to his mother's unwavering devotion to him.
+Examples of this include Melissa driving the over 150 mile round trip to the Red Bulls facility before Tyler was old enough to make the journey himself.
+Melissa raised Tyler for most of his early years on her own.
+Eventually Melissa married Daryl Sullivan and his three sons became an essential part of Tyler's life.
+He is of African American descent through his father.
+His stepfather, Daryl Sullivan, coached soccer at the high school level and at Marist College.
+Adams graduated from Roy C. Ketcham High School in Wappingers Falls, New York.